FrazShabbir/FrazShabbir/README.md

-Hi there 👋 I am Fraz Shabbir
+Hi there 👋 I am Fraz Shabbir, and I am a student of Computer Science

 Recent Projects:
 - Ezifolio Where you can create your portfolio website in just 5 minutes upload your career and education  details https://ezifolio.com/